 Screens are everywhere in our culture these days.
 It is difficult to find a restaurant that isn’t full of TV screens.
 Many homes even have them in their kitchen and bedrooms.
 Screens have expanded to phones, tablets, and portal computers, even watches!
 While technology does have many benefits, there is also a downside.
 Especially when it becomes an addiction, which we are seeing in much of America’s youth and young adults today.
 Dr. Victoria L. Dunckley M.D. describes what she calls “electronic screen syndrome” as “suffering from sensory overload, lack of restorative sleep, and a hyper-aroused nervous system” (1).
 These children often have difficulties focusing, are moody and impulsive.
 The effects of too much screen time affect the younger, growing brains of children the most.

 As stated above, technology and screens do have their benefits!
-They allow for fast processing of many essential day to day activities.
+They allow for the fast processing of many essential day-to-day activities.
 With anything, moderation is key.
-Many people need to use computers and other screened technology to work and provide for their family.
+Many people need to use computers and other screened technology to work and provide for their families.
 Reducing the amount of recreational screen use is crucial for children and many adults.
-The American Academy Pediatric recommends no screen time for children under 24 months, 1 hour of screen time per day for children 2-5 years old, and 2 hours per day for school age children (5).
+The American Academy of Pediatrics recommends no screen time for children under 24 months, 1 hour of screen time per day for children 2-5 years old, and 2 hours per day for school-age children (5).
 In addition to these recommendations, here are a few ways to limit screen time without too much fuss:

 - Be consistent!
 Set clear expectations and boundaries to avoid frustration.

 - Be involved.
 If you choose to allow media at certain times, watch the show or movie with them so you can explain certain concepts and help children understand challenging topics.

 - Communication is always key!
 Communicate about safety and kindness online and offline.
 Explain to children why boundaries and limitations are necessary and involve them in the process.